-Curaçao is a constituent country of the Kingdom of the Netherlands and the C in the ABC islands.
-The other two are Aruba and Bonaire.
+Curaçao is a constituent country of the Kingdom of the Netherlands.

 Curacao is famous for its moving pontoon bridge, its quaint European-style architecture, spectacular scuba diving locations and beautiful beaches.

 “Himno di Kòrsou”